- To enter the race, you must be aged 20 years or over on the date of the race.

 Crew / supporters

-• Crews may not provide support between checkpoints.
+- Crews may not provide food, drink or kit between checkpoints.
 The runner must be self-sufficient between the aid stations.
+Crews can only provide additional food, drink or kit immediately before or after aid station locations

 Dropping out